Orton-Gillingham Training: Classroom Educator Level

 Ellen O’Brien, Fellow of the Orton-Gillingham Academy, has worked in Learning Services and as a classroom teacher at Fraser Academy since 2010.
 Ms. O’Brien is certified by the International Dyslexic Association (IDA), and has been trained as a Level 1 NILD Educational Therapist.

 How to Apply

-To apply for the Orton-Gillingham Classroom Educator coursework, submit an application package via the “Apply Now” button.
+To apply for the Orton-Gillingham Classroom Educator Training Coursework, submit an application package via the “Apply Now” button.
 The requirements are as follows: